 Q. What facilities are included?

-Our rates include all utilities charges.
+Our rates are inclusive of all utilities.
 All our accommodation is self-catering ~ you must do your own cooking and washing, supply your own crockery, cutlery and bed linen.
 There are two laundrettes located on the Glasnevin campus.

 Q. Are there TVs in the bedroom?

-If you would like a TC you will need to supply your own and TV cable.
+If you require a TV you will need to supply your own with a TV cable.
 Please be advised that students are responsible for purchasing a TV licence.

 Q. Is there WIFI in the rooms?

-All of the rooms have WIFI.
-There is also a cable access point in the bedrooms.
+There is WIFI available in all the rooms in the residences.
+There is also a network (internet) access point available in the bedrooms.

-*Please note cables are not included but can be purchased on campus from the library.
+*Please note cables are not included but can be purchased on campus from the Londis shop or library.

 Q. Are the rooms insured?